redhat-openstack/khaleesi/doc/best_practices.rst

               -P Compute-1::NovaEnableRbdBackend=true;
       when: installer.deploy.type == 'plan'

+    # EXCEPTION: - When a module breaks from multi-line use, add a comment to indicate it
+    # The long line in this task fails when broken down
+    - name: copy over common environment file (virt)
+      local_action: >
+          shell pushd {{ base_dir }}/khaleesi; rsync --delay-updates -F --compress --archive --rsh \
+          "ssh -F ssh.config.ansible -S none -o StrictHostKeyChecking=no" \
+          {{base_dir}}/khaleesi-settings/hardware_environments/common/plan-parameter-neutron-bridge.yaml undercloud:{{ instack_user_home }}/plan-parameter-neutron-bridge.yaml

 **Rule: Using Quotes** - Use single quotes.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use single quotes throughout playbooks except when double quotes are required for ``shell`` commands or enclosing ``when`` statements.

 Examples::